AmeliaMN/deleting_facebook/README.md

 # Documentation of what I did to prepare to delete my Facebook account.

+If you want a more narrative view of this whole thing, check out [the blogpost I wrote about the whole process](https://www.amelia.mn/blog/misc/2019/12/29/Deleting-Facebook.html).
+Otherwise, see the bullets below.

 Here are the steps I took:

 - [Downloaded my facebook data](https://www.facebook.com/help/1701730696756992/?helpref=hc_fnav).
 This comes with a lot of data.
 Most importantly, all the photos I had uploaded to facebook over the years, organized by album, and a list of all my facebook friends.
 Initially, I unchecked some boxes in the facebook data, so I hadn't downloaded the list of Apps and Websites I used facebook to log in with.
 I eventually went back and grabbed those.